How to have a Vegetarian or Vegan Safari

 The traditional Indian diet is famously easily adaptable to being vegan so these lodges will be more familiar cooking plant-based dishes.
 Kenya, Tanzania, Zanzibar, South Africa and Mauritius all have sizable Indian communities.

-6. Consider staying a stand-alone safari villa
+6. Consider staying in a stand-alone safari villa

 This will allow you to determine your menu as you please due to the presence of a private chef.